 Payment of the court fee is made by providing correct payment details to the court.
-Initially this should be done by providing relevant details in "Application for a European order for payment, Form A".
+Initially this should be done by providing relevant details in "European Small Claims Procedure, Appendix to Form A".

 Payment is usually made by debit/credit card.
 Not all methods of payment in Form A are likely to be available at the court to which the application is being made.
 The claimant should contact the court and verify which method of payment can be used.